koseiohara/EDAT/README.md

 git clone https://github.com/koseiohara/EDAT.git
 cd EDAT
 ```
-This library can be builded by Makefile.
+This library can be built by Makefile.

 ### Makefile
 Rewrite the Makefile for your environment: